c9s/Pux/README.md

 The trade off in Pux is to compare routes in sequence because the same pattern might be in different HTTP method or different host name.

-The best approach is to merge & compile the regexp patterns into a FSM (Finate state machine), complex conditions can also be merged into this FSM, and let this FSM to dispatch routes.
+The best approach is to merge & compile the regexp patterns into a FSM (Finite state machine), complex conditions can also be merged into this FSM, and let this FSM to dispatch routes.
 And this is the long-term target of Pux.